awanmbandi/realworld-microservice-project/README.md

 - [Docker](https://www.docker.com/) Docker helps developers build, share, run, and verify applications anywhere — without tedious environment configuration or management.
 - [Kubernetes](https://kubernetes.io/) Kubernetes, also known as K8s, is an open-source system for automating and orchestrating deployment, scaling, and management of containerized applications.
 - [EC2](https://aws.amazon.com/ec2/) EC2 allows users to rent virtual computers (EC2) to run their own workloads and applications.
-- [Fluentd|Logstash](https://www.elastic.co/logstash/) Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."
+- [Fluentd|Logstash](https://www.elastic.co/logstash/) Fluentd and Logstash are a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."
 - [Elasticsearch](https://www.elastic.co/elasticsearch/) Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 - [Kibana](https://www.elastic.co/kibana/) Kibana is a source-available data visualization dashboard software for Elasticsearch.
 - [Prometheus](https://prometheus.io/) Prometheus is a free software application used for event/metric monitoring and alerting for both application and infrastructure.